Facebook spots a new influence campaign before 2018 midterm elections

 Facebook has discovered a new campaign of "inauthentic behavior" that's used dozens of Facebook pages and accounts, and $11,000 worth of ads, to promote political causes prior to the US midterm elections, the social network said Tuesday.

+In all Facebook said it shut down and removed 32 accounts and pages.
+Those include eight pages and 17 profiles on Facebook, as well as seven accounts on Instagram, which Facebook owns.
+In all, 290,000 accounts followed at least one of the pages, which had names like "Aztlan Warriors," "Black Elevation" and "Resisters."

+"We're still in the very early stages of the investigation and don't have all the facts," COO Sheryl Sandberg said on a conference call with reporters.
+"We don't have perfect information."

-The New York Times first reported that Facebook was set to reveal a new "coordinated political influence campaign" on Tuesday.
-Facebook said it hasn't identified the actors behind the activity.
+The New York Times earlier reported that Facebook was set to reveal a new "coordinated political influence campaign" on Tuesday.

 The world's largest social network is already in the hot seat with lawmakers over its role in the 2016 US presidential election.
 Russian trolls affiliated with the Kremlin-linked Internet Research Agency used a combination of paid ads and organic posts to spread misinformation and sow discord among voters ahead of the election.